elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome.md

 url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
 score: -1.0
 related_article1:
-    id: 160288
+    id: 159955
     title: >-
-        What techniques can students use for effective information retrieval and source evaluation?
+        What are the key components of effective time management, and how do they contribute to academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-students-use-for-effective-information-retrieval-and-source-evaluation
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
 related_article2:
-    id: 160575
+    id: 160157
     title: >-
-        What are active reading techniques, and how do they enhance comprehension?
+        What principles should be considered in curriculum design to ensure it aligns with learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
+    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes
 related_article3:
-    id: 160152
+    id: 160352
     title: >-
-        How can students apply their knowledge in real-world contexts to enhance their learning experience?
+        How can students apply knowledge in real-world contexts to enhance problem-solving skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 related_article4:
-    id: 160596
+    id: 159978
     title: >-
-        What role does educational psychology play in understanding student behavior and enhancing learning environments?
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article5:
-    id: 160050
+    id: 160054
     title: >-
-        What are the essential skills involved in developing critical thinking?
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 ---

 &nbsp;